RolandChristensen/developer-journal/_drafts/github-projects.md

     * RACI (Responsible, Accountable, Consulted, Informed)
     * Responsible individuals are responsible for the tasks and deliverables.
         * Developers, Project Managers, Business Analysts, ...
-    * Accountable to project deadlines and eventually for project completion (Frequently also Informed.)
+    * Accountable to project deadlines and eventually for project completion (Frequently also Informed).
         * Product Owners, Key Stakeholders, Business Owners, ...
     * Consulted individuals' opinions are crucial and their guidance is a prerequisite to other project tasks.
         * Legal experts, Cybersecurity experts, Compliance consultants, ...
-    * Informed individuals are not consulted during decision-making, but are informed of all project updates.
-Often they are also accountable for the project.
+    * Informed individuals are not consulted during decision-making but are informed of all project updates.
+Often, they are also accountable for the project.
-        * Business owneres, external stakeholders, ...
+        * Business owners, external stakeholders, ...
     * RACI Matrix
-* Share project updates
+* Share project updates by using status updates.

 ## Use Views
 Use project views to see all the angles of the project.
-* Filter by all unstarted items
+* From the **Backlog** you can see all issues that are not started as well as what is in progress
-* Group by priority to see all high priority items
+* The **Priority board** shows you all the high priority items at the top to help you decide what comes next
-* Sort by ship date to see the earliest target ship date
+* The **Team Items** shows you team members and what they are working on as well as unassigned items
+* The **Roadmap** shows you milestones you are trying to meet
+* The **In Review** board shows you items that are nearing completion, but need review by other team members
+* The **My items** board will show you items assigned to you

 ## Have a Single Source of Truth
 Maintain a single field for important data such as target ship dates.
 Do not put it in descriptions or comments.
-Projects automatically stay up-to-date with GitHub data, such as assignees, milestones, and labels.
+Projects automatically stay up to date with GitHub data, such as assignees, milestones, and labels.

 ## Use Automation
 * Use Built-in Automations